3D scanning solutions

 If you’ve read our article on how to make 3D models, you already know that there are various ways to create them.
 The main two methods include designing something from scratch using specialized 3D software, or creating a 3D model of an existing object, person, or scene by capturing it with a 3D scanner.
 Either on their own or together, both ways are widely used by professionals in various fields from industrial design and manufacturing to gaming, movies and animation, architecture, fashion, healthcare, and many others.

 In this article, we’ll take a look at the best free and paid 3D modeling software suitable for both beginners and pros, and help you choose the one that best suits your needs and skills.
-For this review, we will be focusing on tools for polygonal modeling, digital sculpting, and scanning.
+For this review, we will be focusing on tools for polygonal modeling and digital sculpting with 3D scan data.
 Engineering, building design, architecture, and other CAD-related software will be reviewed separately in our Best CAD software guide.

 Best paid 3D modeling software